MuhtasimTanmoy/notebook/Language/Rust.md

 ```

-**Unsized type**
+## **Unsized type**

 Rust understands a few of these types, but they have some restrictions.

 There are three:

 - We can only manipulate an instance of an unsized type via a pointer.
 An &[T] works fine, but a [T] does not.

 - Variables and arguments cannot have dynamically sized types.

-- Only the last field in a struct may have a dynamically sized type; the other fields must not.
+- Only the last field in a struct may have a dynamically sized type, the other fields must not.
 Enum variants must not have dynamically sized types as data.

-**Generic**
+## **Generic**

 ```rust